 Method 2 – Google Maps

 Alternatively, you can use Maps to find your business.
 Either search for your business name and location, or zoom in on your location on the maps, click on the pin or label for your business.
 You should see a “Claim this business” option.
-Clicking on it will take you to the Google My Business site.
+Clicking on it will take you to the Google Business Profile site.
 Proceed as we mentioned earlier until you get to the Verification screen.

 There are three possibilities when attempt to claim your business